 Our Urban Stitching class has been super fun and challenging!
 Students are making a microbe (science connection), designing their own piece, (art connection) and learning how to do counted cross-stitch (math connection).
 Mrs. Fernandez was awarded a $1500 grant from Michigan Youth Arts!
 This grant is for supplies to be used in the classroom.
 Items purchased will support painting, Urban Cross stitch, & Sewing our felt babies (that will be donated to the shelter of Flint).
 Supplies will also support creative thinking, building confidence, & building a sense of self-worth.
 Remember my kids don't necessarily have wonderful lives--they are in the alternative high school for a reason.
-The visual arts are helping kids deal with life.
+The visual arts are helping kids deal with life--thank you for all of your past support.
+It has been deeply appreciated!

 As a teenager I learned how to cross-stitch.
 It was a whole new way to be creative and express myself.
 I know that the processes we use in the classroom--observation, making a pattern, following a pattern, creating a process to make a finished artwork--has inspired some greatness in my classroom!